Leaky Gut Myth or Fact?

 PB formula - replenish the beneficial flora with this multi-strain probiotic

-Floraphage - for breaking down unwanted bacteria in the intestines such as E.coli AND SUPER FEEDS AND MULTIPLIES THE GOOD BACTERIA!
+Floraphage - for breaking down unwanted bacteria in the intestines such as E.coli - Plus SUPER FEEDS AND MULTIPLIES THE GOOD BACTERIA!

 Devigest - - Powerful digestive enzyme that helps further break down undigested food, provides more digestive support for dairy and gluten, helps reduce stress and inflammation in the digestive tract.